Garden Island (Western Australia): History

 The island was renamed Garden Island in 1827 by Captain James Stirling, who "prepared a garden and released a cow, two ewes and three goats in an area of good pasture with good water supply".
 It has been widely believed that Stirling chose the name Garden Island because he planted a garden there, but he used the name well before anything was planted there, possibly because the shelter that it provides to Cockburn Sound was reminiscent of the way that the Isle of Wight, then known locally as the Garden Isle, shelters the waters off Portsmouth.
+The original French name 'Buache' is still retained in the name of a bay on the island's western shore.